MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-network-topology-connectivity.md

 Create separate single-session and multisession virtual networks or subnets to enable growth of each network type without impacting the scalability of the other type.

 For example, if you fill a shared multisession and single-session subnet with virtual desktop infrastructure (VDI), you might need to create a new hosting unit to support applications.
-A new hosting unit requires either multiple machine catalogs, the Citrix name for resource pools, to support scaling the application, or migrating the existing app catalogs to a new subnet.
+A new hosting unit requires either creating multiple machine catalogs to support scaling applications, or migrating the existing app catalogs to a new subnet.

 If you use [workload subscriptions](https://www.citrix.com/blogs/2020/10/14/citrix-tips-citrix-on-azure-enterprise-scale-landing-zones-part-1/) as part of a multisubscription architecture, understand Citrix Machine Creation Service (MCS) [limits](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service/limits.html#machine-creation-services-mcs-limits) on the number of virtual machines (VMs) per Azure subscription.
 Consider these limits in your virtual network design and when you [plan for IP addressing](../../../ready/enterprise-scale/network-topology-and-connectivity.md#plan-for-ip-addressing).